lhvu2/velox-testing/README.md

 1. `git apply nate.patch`

-2. `bash new_docker_image_name.sh velox-adapters-build:lhvu velox-adapters-build:nhp`
+2. `bash new_docker_image_name.sh velox-adapters-build:latest velox-adapters-build:lhvu`

-where `velox-adapters-build:nhp` is the new docker image you want to build and `velox-adapters-build:lhvu` is the default or existing docker image name.
+where `velox-adapters-build:lhvu` is the new docker image you want to build and `velox-adapters-build:latest` is the default or existing docker image name.

 3. `cd velox/scripts`